designhubz/tryon-widget-example/README.md

+At **Designhubz** we empower brands around the world to connect with shoppers in a complete immersive way.

+We’re transforming the online shopping experience with next generation eCommerce interfaces using our leading AR technology that’s being adopted by some of the largest brands and retailers globally.

+---

 # Designhubz | Eyewear & Makeup Tryon

 This project highlights the usage of the Designhubz web SDK for Eyewear & Makeup Tryons.